A Complete Rucking Training Plan for Every Level

 Cardiovascular Training

 I find it very beneficial to sprint for 1 minute, then walk or jog for 2 minutes, and repeat for 20-30 minutes.
-That approach is called long HIIT.
-You can do the same in the pool with a shorter duration.
+This approach is called long HIIT which is similar to what you can do the same in the pool, only with a shorter duration.

 Steady-state cardio builds aerobic stamina.
 Nevertheless, I haven’t noticed a significant improvement in ruck performance after regular aerobic exercise, so I advise using it more as a cool-down routine.